craftcms/docs/docs/commerce/3.x/shipping.md

 While setting up [shipping rules](#shipping-rules), the available shipping categories can factor into the rule’s conditions and costs.

-TODO: improve this example with actual configuration or move it to a section with examples since these things are all related

 For example, you might set up a shipping rule that’s unavailable when the cart has a product in a specific shipping category.
-You might have another shipping rule that returns special prices for different categories of products in the cart.
+You might have another shipping rule that returns special shipping prices for different categories of products in the cart.

 ## Shipping Zones